AlexandraShtromberg/ai-study-advisor/README.md

 ## Summary
 A study courses recommendation system for the Finnish universities will help students to create the study plan that they will enjoy and complete in the target period.
-To do it, it will use previous course feedback, course descriptions and feedback on the recommendation system itself.

 Building AI course project